threehymns/stow/README.md

 ## 🎨 Theming

-Stow comes with several built-in themes that can be selected from the Settings page.
+Slate comes with several built-in themes that can be selected from the Settings page.
 Themes include both light and dark variants that automatically switch based on your system preferences or manual selection.

 ## 🛠️ Technologies Used